diegogarciaxeth/codeWithDiego/README.md

 - 👋 Hi, I’m Diego
-- 👀 I’m interested in web development and blockchain development.
+- 👀 I’m interested in web development and blockchain core/app development.
 - 🌱 I’m currently learning JS/HTML/CSS, Generative Image Creation, Smart Contracts, and DAPPS.
+- 🏃‍♂️ I'm currently doing the #100DaysOfCode Challange and tweeting about it!
 - 📫 You can reach me by DM'ing me on Twitter @codeWithDeee

 <!---